A Principled Approach to Bayesian Transfer Learning: Transfer learning with Sequential Monte Carlo

-To draw a joint sample from the posterior in Eq. \eqref{eq:NPP} we first draw $N$ samples from the prior $\{\alpha_i\}_{i=1}^N \sim \pi(\alpha)$, then use TSMC-ME to appropriately weight each sample as in Eq. \eqref{eq:nppdecomp} and finally draw samples of $\Btheta$ from the conditional distribution Eq. \eqref{eq:targetPP} --- also found with TSMC-ME --- noting that we have access to estimates of both $C_{\trg}(\alpha)$ and Eq. \eqref{eq:targetPP} for any $\alpha \in [0, 1]$ with importance sampling.
-Further, the estimated $C_{\trg}(\alpha)$ can be used to easily evaluate LOO for TSMC-NPP.
-Specifically, to perform LOO, we first reweight the $j$th sample from the joint posterior as follows
+To draw a joint sample from the posterior in Eq. \eqref{eq:NPP}, we first draw $N$ samples from the prior $\{\alpha^{(i)}\}_{i=1}^N \sim \pi(\alpha)$.
+Then we use the estimates of $C_\trg(\alpha^{(i)})$ as unnormalised weights, which we normalise to appropriately weight all $N$ samples, as in Eq. \eqref{eq:nppdecomp}.
+Finally, for each $\alpha^{(i)}$ we draw a $\Btheta^{(i)}$ from the conditional distribution shown in Eq. \eqref{eq:targetPP}, noting that we have convenient access to estimates of both $C_{\trg}(\alpha)$ and Eq. \eqref{eq:targetPP} for any $\alpha \in [0, 1]$ with importance sampling and the stored posterior particles from both schedules.

-where $y_{(\trg, -i)}$ is the target data without the $i$th observation.
-We resample the particles with stratified sampling and then perform an in place random walk Metropolis-Hastings as in Algorithm \ref{alg:mcmcm} to ensure we incorporate the correct $C_{\src}(\alpha)$ in the Metropolis-Hastings acceptance ratio.
-In Algorithm \ref{alg:tsmc}, we detail the TSMC algorithm that returns a set of samples from TSMC-ME and TSMC-NPP.
+The conditional distribution shown in Eq. \eqref{eq:targetPP} is used by both TSMC-ME and TSMC-NPP.
+Therefore, we recommend that each estimate of the conditional distribution be stored and that both posteriors be estimated and then compared with LOO-CV.
+Additionally, TSMC-NPP should be performed first as the $N$ approximations of $C_\trg(\alpha)$ can be included in the set $G$ for TSMC-ME.
+In Algorithm \ref{alg:tsmcPseudo}, we provide a meta-algorithm for the TSMC framework that returns a set of posterior samples for the FPP, using TSMC-ME, and the NPP, using TSMC-NPP.

 \FloatBarrier